 But what if I told you our bodies had a master homeostatic regulator, helping to maintain balance across all the systems in our bodies?

 It’s called the endocannabinoid system (ECS) and was discovered at the beginning of the 1990s when scientists were trying to understand the effects of cannabis on the body.
 They discovered a vast network of receptors in our brains (CB1 and CB2), central nervous and immune systems that are activated by cannabis-like chemicals called endocannabinoids.

 The ECS has been likened to a dimmer switch, turning activity in our cells up or down in order to bring about homeostasis.
 This particularly applies to neurotransmitter regulation.
 Stress, excess alcohol, and poor diet as thought to weaken the ECS, with endocannabinoid deficiency being linked to many modern day malaises such as fibromyalgia, migraines, and IBS.

-If you have any questions about which of our CBD oils are right for you, please don’t hesitate to contact our customer support team who are always on hand to give their advice.
+If you have any questions about which CBD oils are right for you, please don't hesitate to contact our customer support team who are always on hand to give their advice.